 Lee Grant as Mrs. Bullard in There Was a Crooked Man… (1970)

-And in interesting and offbeat made science fiction/thriller made for TV movie Night Slaves co-starring James Franciscus and the incredible thought-provoking drama The Neon Ceiling written by Peyton Place writer Carol Sobieski.
+And in the interesting and offbeat made science fiction/thriller made-for-TV movie Night Slaves co-starring James Franciscus and the incredible thought-provoking drama The Neon Ceiling written by Peyton Place writer Carol Sobieski.
 Lee Grant plays mother/wife Carrie Miller who breaks away from her stifling life and travels to the desert with her daughter (Denise Nickerson).
-She is transformed by the openness of the landscape and her romantic encounter with the diner owner, a man, played by actor Gig Young, living in self imposed exile from the rat race.
-For it, she won a much deserved Emmy Award for Best Leading Actress in a limited series or movie.
-Lee Grant’s portrayal as Carrie Miller is one of the most un-selfconscious and evocative performances of a woman in search of her identity and quietly navigating her rage at being shut off all while raising a spirited daughter.
+She is transformed by the openness of the landscape and her romantic encounter with the diner owner, a man, played by actor Gig Young, living in self-imposed exile from the rat race.
+For it, she won a much-deserved Emmy Award for Best Leading Actress in a limited series or movie.
+Lee Grant’s portrayal of Carrie Miller is one of the most un-selfconscious and evocative performances of a woman in search of her identity and quietly navigating her rage at being shut off all while raising a spirited daughter.

 The only other nominee for the Emmy Award at the time was Colleen Dewhurst; in Grant’s acceptance speech Lee Grant graciously extols the other great actor, “I must thank Colleen Dewhurst since it takes two of me to equal one of her.”

 Lee Grant showcases maneuvering between the most in fierce emotional performances to exceptional comedic flair as the beleaguered wife and mother in writer Neil Simon’s Plaza Suite (1971) directed by Arthur Hiller.
 It’s a brilliant bit of acting playing off another of the comedic genius of Walter Matthau, while their daughter refuses to leave the bathroom on the day of her wedding.